mendix/docs/content/data-hub/data-hub-catalog/curate.md

 ![curate list](attachments/curate/curate-list.png)

-The list includes registered services and also individual entities that are exposed in the services.
+The list includes registered services and also individual datasets that are exposed in the services.

 From the overview, you can see details of assets, and determine if assets have to be further curated.